Art & Design

-At LEAP, we ensure that our lessons are in line with the National Curriculum (see link below.)
-Art and Design lessons are linked to the History and Geography units of work throughout the year, which ensures a balanced programme of study and exposes the children to a wide range of art from different periods, cultures and locations.
+Art and Design lessons are in line with the National Curriculum objectives (see link below) and ensure a balanced programme of progression across the year, exposing the children to a wide range of art from different periods, cultures and locations.

 - Progression and skills are evident from EYFS to Year 6, and is recorded in sketchbooks and displays.
-Art lessons are both knowledge and skill based to re-inforce the learning of knowledge about both great makers and creators of the past, as well as supporting the cross-curricular learning.
+Art lessons are both knowledge and skill based to re-inforce the learning of knowledge about both great makers and creators of the past.

 We are fortunate to live in a thriving international art capital and at LEAP we take full advantage of this!
 We have links to outside institutions and galleries include: The National Gallery: Take One Picture, The Estorick Collection, The Barbican, The Guildhall Art Gallery, The Cell Gallery, Artburst, The Tate, Hackney Music Festival etc.